-- How well they are meeting customer expectations - How well the brand is respected - What are customers' chief causes of concern - What are the main complaints - What suggestions customers might have for improvements - How they might add value to the product and/or service - How well they act on what the customer says - The best means of differentiating themselves in the marketplace
+- How well they are meeting customer expectations - How well the brand is respected - What customers' chief causes of concern are - What the main complaints are - What suggestions for improvements customers might have - How they might add value to the product and/or service - How well they act on what the customer says - The best means of differentiating themselves in the marketplace

 The trend is for increasing the level of contact with the customer.
 These 'moments of truth' (Carlzon 1987) occur far more frequently in commerce, public organizations, the Civil Service and service-type situations than in manufacturing organizations.
-The means include:
+The means for increasing the level of customer contact include:

 - Customer workshops

 - Panels and clinics

 - Using 'test' consumers and mystery shoppers

 - Focus groups

 - Customer interviews

 - Market research

 - Dealer information

 - Questionnaire surveys

 - Product reports

 - Trailing the service and/or product

 - Trade shows

 Customer complaints are one indication of customer satisfaction, and many organizations have a number of metrics measuring such complaints.
-BS8600 (1999) provides guidance on how to develop an effective complaints management system in order to analyse and use complaints effectively.
+BS 8600 (1999) provides guidance on how to develop an effective complaints management system in order to analyse and use complaints effectively.
 The rationale is that managing complaints in a positive manner can enhance customer perceptions of an organization, increase lifetime sales and values and provide valuable market intelligence.

 Having listened to 'customer voices' an organization should put in place appropriate strategy and actions for making the necessary changes and improvements.
 It is also important to clarify and identify the elements and characteristics of the product and service which the customer finds attractive.
-The SERVQUAL questionnaire developed by Parasuraman et al. (1988) may be used to track these kinds of issues.
+The service quality questionnaire (SERVQUAL) developed by Parasuraman et al. (1988) may be used to track these kinds of issues.
 This customer-required quality (i.e. their wants) should be translated into the language of internal needs and driven back through all levels in the organizational hierarchy.
-It is important that the requirements are put into terms that are measurable, realistic and achievable; the use of quality function deployment (QFD) is useful in this respect.
+It is important that the requirements are put into terms that are measurable, realistic and achievable; the use of quality function deployment (QFD) is useful in this respect (for a detailed discussion of QFD, see chapter 17).
 Customer needs and requirements are for ever changing, and organizations have to live up to their customers' expectations; they are never satisfied, even though the supplying organization may think they are.